Duxah/FreePCB-2/pour_area.md

 Here you can use the following fill options:

-1) Add cutouts grid
+1) Add cutouts grid (Cutouts will be added to spaces where there are no objects.)
-2) Select the width of the side of the area (you can specify the minimum width of the area portion)
+2) Select the width of area side  (you can specify the minimum width of the area portion)
 3) Clearance for all holes
 3) Clearance for pins, traces, texts on different net
 4) Clearance for board outline (You can create an area around board_outline and select this option.
 You will end up with a fill inside board_outline.)